 Upon receipt of the Initial Contact Form-Request for Accommodations and other supporting documentation, the student's eligibility for accommodations will be reviewed and the student will receive a Notification of Eligibility Determination.
 The eligibility notification will specify the accommodations for which the student has been approved, and copies will be sent to the Office of Testing and appropriate RVU officials.
-Once approved for accommodations, the Testing Center will send out instructions for the administration and location of exams with accommodations.
+Once approved for accommodations, the Testing Center will send out instructions regarding the administration and location of exams with accommodations.

-Sometimes a student may be asked to provide additional comprehensive documentation/information if previous documentation is outdated or does not include sufficient relevant information to determine the impact of the disability.
+In some cases, a student may be asked to provide additional supporting documentation/information if the submitted documentation is outdated or does not include sufficient relevant information to determine the impact of the disability.
 Last-minute submission of documentation may result in unavoidable delays in consideration of requested services.